Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 2. As far as contents in concerned, the kits purposely include high quality items that should be supplemented with your own supplies, clothing, food, personal care medications, wipes and other specifics unique to your situation.

 3. The reader’s email mentioned that the kit provided low bang for the buck.
 I think you would be hard pressed to find these items for less money if they were bought separately.
-Now you might find many of the items comparably priced on Amazon, but if you had to run around from store to store I can pretty much guarantee the cost would be more.
+Now you might find many of the items comparably priced, but if you had to run around from store to store I can pretty much guarantee the cost would be more.

 4. The Backdoor Survival and Strategic Living kits are just two examples of decent survival kits.
 They do not claim to be the end all of all kits out there.
 If you are interested in a different selection of items, you can build a custom kit on the Survival Gear Bags site – and believe me, there is a lot to choose from.